avivamunshi/BiasCheckCityWiki/README.md

 7. **Conducts data analysis to calculate total-articles-per-population (a ratio representing the number of articles per person)  and high-quality-articles-per-population (a ratio representing the number of high-quality articles per person) on a state-by-state and divisional basis.**

 9. **Results from the analysis showcasing the following answers:**
    a.
-Top 10 US states by coverage: The 10 US states with the highest total articles per capita (in descending order)
+Top 10 US states by coverage: The 10 US states with the highest total articles per capita (in descending order) - analysis_1
    b.
-Bottom 10 US states by coverage: The 10 US states with the lowest total articles per capita (in ascending order)
+Bottom 10 US states by coverage: The 10 US states with the lowest total articles per capita (in ascending order) - analysis_2
    c.
-Top 10 US states by high quality: The 10 US states with the highest high quality articles per capita (in descending order)
+Top 10 US states by high quality: The 10 US states with the highest high quality articles per capita (in descending order) - analysis_3
    d.
-Bottom 10 US states by high quality: The 10 US states with the lowest high quality articles per capita (in ascending order)
+Bottom 10 US states by high quality: The 10 US states with the lowest high quality articles per capita (in ascending order) - analysis_4
    e.
-Census divisions by total coverage: A rank ordered list of US census divisions (in descending order) by total articles per capita
+Census divisions by total coverage: A rank ordered list of US census divisions (in descending order) by total articles per capita - analysis_5
    f.
-Census divisions by high quality coverage: Rank ordered list of US census divisions (in descending order) by high quality articles per capita
+Census divisions by high quality coverage: Rank ordered list of US census divisions (in descending order) by high quality articles per capita - analysis_6
+These results have been saved as csv's with their corresponding names above in the `results` folder of this repo.

 ## Data Files